analogjs/analog/apps/docs-app/docs/experiments/sfc/index.md

 Further, when importing an `.analog` file into another `.analog` file, you do not need to add them to your `imports` like you do with non-analog components and directives.

-Instead, you can utilize components directly from their imported name:
+Instead, you can use components directly from their imported name:

 ```html
 <!-- layout.analog -->